-We’re kicking off the New Year with a focus on bone health.
-One of the top trends of 2018 is a movement towards plant-based foods, and I have to say, I’m thrilled.
-I have many clients who are vegan or vegetarian and are often concerned about their bone health.
+As a registered dietitian, I see a lot of nutrition trends, some better than others!
+One of the top trends I see right now is a movement towards plant-based foods.
+I have to say, I’m thrilled!
+However, I often get asked the question – how can I take care of my bone health with a more plant-based diet?
 As well, many of my clients with autoimmune conditions, especially celiac, are at risk of osteopenia and osteoporosis.
-They’re looking to maximize their bone health, and want to look beyond calcium as a solution – because they know that calcium isn’t the ONLY nutrient we should be considering to build strong bones!
-I am so excited to be partnering with the California Plum Board to share with you some really exciting research on preventing, and even reversing bone loss with prunes!
+They’re looking to maximize their bone health, and want to look beyond calcium as a solution.
+Because they know that calcium isn’t the ONLY nutrient we should be considering to build strong bones!
+I am so excited to be partnering with the California Prune Board to share with you some really exciting research on preventing, and even reversing bone loss – with prunes!

 Overview of Bone Health – The Basics

 If the bones deteriorate too much, you can develop osteoporosis.
-Osteoporosis is the weakening of your bones outside of a normal range, to a point at which your risk of fracture goes up.
-Fractures can be extremely debilitating as we age, affecting our quality of life, ability to stay mobile, and ultimately, whether are able to do the things we love well into our later years.
-Osteoporosis is a silent epidemic – we often don’t know our bone health has deteriorated until we are older, often after a fracture.
+Osteoporosis is the weakening of your bones outside of a normal range.
+To a point at which your risk of fracture goes up.
+Fractures can be extremely debilitating as we age.
+Affecting our quality of life, ability to stay mobile, and ultimately, whether we are able to do the things we love well into our later years.
+Osteoporosis is a silent epidemic.
+We often don’t know our bone health has deteriorated until we are older, often after a fracture.
 Prevention is the best medicine – looking to what we can do to manage bone health in our younger years.

 What about other nutrients for bone health?

 I often get asked about other nutrients important to bone health.
-Adequate calcium and vitamin D are important, but research shows that we also other nutrients to contribute to strong bones!
+Adequate calcium and vitamin D are important.
+But, research shows that we also need other nutrients to contribute to strong bones!

-Magnesium is a key nutrient in regard to building strong healthy bones.
-Magnesium not only helps with calcium absorption, but it also plays a role in hormonal pathways that influence bone metabolism (as is boron – another micronutrient found in California prunes!).
+Magnesium is a key nutrient in regards to building strong healthy bones.
+It not only helps with calcium absorption, but it also plays a role in hormonal pathways that influence bone metabolism.
+(As is boron – another micronutrient found in California Prunes!).

 Other nutrients that are key in bone health include phosphorous, vitamins A, C, and many B vitamins, as well as minerals like iron and zinc.

 Prunes AREN’T just for managing constipation any more, they’re TRULY the whole package!
-Research has begun to show that prunes can help with a variety of different health conditions because they’re jam-packed with so many important vitamins, minerals, and polyphenols.
+Research has begun to show that we can use prunes for bone health, as well as a variety of different health conditions.
+They’re jam-packed with so many important vitamins, minerals, and polyphenols.

 Eating just one daily serving of 5-6 prunes supports bone health by slowing bone loss.
 A recent study showed that eating two servings of prunes (10-12 prunes) every day for a year even reversed bone loss in post-menopausal women.

 I personally, am a purist when it comes to snacking on prunes.
-I like to keep some in my desk for a quick snack in between clients or in my purse when I’m out running errands.
-They’re full of fibre (3 grams in just 5-6 prunes) and are a great way to get an energy boost – as they’re naturally sweet and only contain naturally occurring sugars – not all dried fruits have that claim to fame – many are sweetened with fruit juices or sugar!
+I like to keep some in my desk for a quick snack in between clients.
+Or, in my purse when I’m out running errands.
+They’re full of fibre (3 grams in just 5-6 prunes).
+They are also a great way to get an energy boost – as they’re naturally sweet and only contain naturally occurring sugars.
+Not all dried fruits have that claim to fame.
+Many are sweetened with fruit juices or sugar!

-Of note for my low FODMAP clients: prunes naturally high in fructose – so for my IBS’ers – save them until after you’ve completed reintroduction to see how you do.
-California prunes can be a helpful tool in managing constipation as well, which is what you may typically think of when you think of prunes.
+Of note for my low FODMAP clients: prunes are naturally high in fructose – so for my IBS’ers – save them until after you’ve completed reintroduction to see how you do.
+California Prunes can be a helpful tool in managing constipation as well.
+Which is what you may typically think of when you think of prunes.